 Bake Cut Christmas Cookies According to their Size

-When my girls were little they would always load up the tray with all these different shaped Christmas cookies and wonder why some burn and some are still raw.
+• When my girls were little they would always load up the tray with all these different shaped Christmas cookies and wonder why some burned and some were still raw.
 Now they know why!

 Decorating the Cookie Boxes